 For Windows laptops/PCs then built into Windows 10 devices you will find Video editor (which replaced Windows Movie Maker, with which many teacher may already be familiar, from previous versions of Windows).

-built right into Windows 10?
+Did you know that there is a free video editing tool built right into Windows 10?
 Click the start button and type "Video Editor"

 Great for creativity during #remotelearning.
 Think of it as "NextGen Movie Maker"